 #3: How to Decrease Body Fat

 Body fat can be controlled in various ways.
-Eating a healthy diet and exercising are two ways that contribute to controlling body fat.
-To decrease or maintain a healthy body fat, the following are reccomended:
+Eating a healthy diet and exercising regularly are two ways that contribute to controlling body fat.
+To decrease or maintain a healthy body fat, the following are recommended:

 - A minimum of 30 minutes of aerobic exercise (running, biking, and swimming), at least 5 times a week i